 - Personal Learning and Thinking Skills – As part of the Apprenticeship, learners will develop a series of underpinning skills that employers are looking for.
 Skills such as creative thinking, evaluation and team working are key to future employability, making apprentices more effective employees.

 All components of our Apprenticeship hone the skills that employers are looking for and will put them ahead of the competition in the job market.
 Their efforts will be rewarded throughout the process.
 They will receive a separate certificate for each qualification they achieve, as well as receiving a certificate once they have completed and achieved all aspects of the Apprenticeship programme.
 We will develop skills and provide the knowledge, while the employer provides the practical experience to put those skills to the test.
 Training may be classroom based, or in the workplace, depending on the subject.”Listen to some of our learner’s opinions on apprenticeships“

 Does your son or daughter not know what they want in life?

 Are they finishing school and want to earn as they learn?

 Does the idea of sixth form or university not interest them?

-If you have answered yes to any of these, click below to get in contact with us.
-We will help get them achieve.
+If you have answered yes to any of these, please get in touch with us.
+We will help them achieve.